Gleyber Torres Player Props: Yankees vs. Rays

-On Monday, Gleyber Torres (.233 on-base percentage in past 10 games, 89 points below season-long percentage) and the New York Yankees face the Tampa Bay Rays, whose starting pitcher will be Tyler Glasnow.
+On Tuesday, Gleyber Torres (batting .175 in his past 10 games) and the New York Yankees face the Tampa Bay Rays, whose starting pitcher will be Zach Eflin.
 First pitch is at 7:05 PM ET.

-In his previous game he had a one-hit showing (1-for-5) against the Orioles.
+He had a hitless performance in his last game (0-for-4) against the Rays.

 Gleyber Torres Game Info & Props vs. the Rays